Secondary Capital I Loans

-Secondary Capital Loans are subordinated, long-term debt available to credit unions with low-income designation from their regulator.
-Although it is a loan, Secondary Capital counts as net worth for regulatory purposes because it is available to cover any insolvency of the credit union.
-Secondary Capital can be leveraged by growing CDCUs to expand safe and affordable lending to local communities.
+Secondary Capital I and Secondary Capital II loans are subordinated, long-term debt available to credit unions with low-income designation from their regulator.
+Although they are loans, secondary capital counts as net worth for regulatory purposes.
+Secondary capital can be leveraged by growing CDCUs to expand safe and affordable lending to local communities.

 Federation member credit unions with low-income designation that meet our general Eligibility Criteria are eligible to apply for Secondary Capital Loans.

 The Federation makes secondary capital loans of up to $500,000 with maturities of 5-7 years.
 Interest rates range between 5% and 6%.
 Per regulatory guidelines, at the outset of a Secondary Capital Loan, the entire principal of the loan can be counted toward net worth.
 In each of the last 5 years of the loan term, the amount of the loan that can be counted toward net worth reduces by 20%.
 In the last year of the loan, the entire loan principal is booked as a subordinated loan and can no longer be counted as net worth.

 Download and complete the Secondary Capital I application form and submit with required documents and application fee to the Federation per provided instructions.
 Applications for Secondary Capital I are accepted on a continuous basis, but are considered for approval only at the triannual meetings of the Community Development Investments Committee.